threax/deepspeech-node/Readme.md

 ## Run the Server

 ### Cpu
+This will run the container on the cpu using a Windows path.

-* docker run -it --rm --name deepspeech -p 8080:80 -v C:/Development/DeepSpeechModels/0.1.1:/opt/deepspeech deepspeech
+docker run -it --rm --name deepspeech -p 8080:80 -v C:/Development/DeepSpeechModels/0.1.1:/opt/deepspeech deepspeech

 ### Gpu
+This will run the container on the gpu using Linux.

 docker run -it --rm --runtime=nvidia --name deepspeech-gpu -p 8080:80 -v ~/dev/models:/opt/deepspeech deepspeech-gpu

-## make request
+## Make Request (Powershell)
 curl -method POST -infile test.wav -uri http://localhost:8080/stt

-## kill container
+## Kill Container
 docker kill deepspeech

 ## Gpu Installation for Ubuntu